There are some welcome changes to Siri in iOS 14. With a splash of paint and improvements in translation, knowledge, and

 Visually, the virtual assistant no longer takes up the entire display when activated in its first significant redesign since it first launched eight years ago.

-Siri pops up with a distinct, larger, colorful icon that appears when you hold your finger to the bottom of your iPhone screen, or say “Hey Siri”.
+Siri pops up with a distinct, more prominent, colorful icon that appears when you hold your finger to the bottom of your iPhone screen, or say “Hey Siri”.
 The new icon now appears over the top of the regular iOS UI.
 It can even display compatible widgets, such as when you ask for the weather.

 Siri includes a new compact mode, and now supports sending audio messages.

 iPadOS 14 has also seen an update to Siri.
 Generated results will appear in a newly designed compact screen in the bottom right-hand corner of an iPad screen.